docker-mailserver/docker-mailserver/docs/content/config/environment.md

   - Optional: `SSL_ALT_CERT_PATH` and `SSL_ALT_KEY_PATH` allow providing a 2nd certificate as a fallback for dual (aka hybrid) certificate support.
 Useful for ECDSA with an RSA fallback.
 Presently only `manual` mode supports this feature.
 - self-signed => Enables self-signed certificates.

-Please read [the SSL page in the documentation](https://docker-mailserver.github.io/docker-mailserver/edge/config/security/ssl) for more information.
+Please read [the SSL page in the documentation][docs-ssl] for more information.

 ##### TLS_LEVEL